Highway-toll consumption tax — independent reference

 Japanese highway tolls are generally subject to consumption tax, and ETC statements / usage certificates show tax-inclusive amounts.
 Under the Qualified-Invoice System, the post-finalisation usage certificate from the ETC Usage Inquiry Service is commonly accepted as a qualified simplified invoice.
 Specific tax rates, fields, and applicability follow the issuer's official guidance and your tax advisor.
 JTR does not calculate or determine consumption tax; it organises ETC statements.

-※ Not tax / accounting advice.
-Specific handling follows the National Tax Agency and your tax advisor.
+※ Not tax or accounting advice.
+For specific handling, consult the National Tax Agency and your tax advisor.

 Consumption-tax basics

-• ETC statements and certificates typically show tax-inclusive amounts after discounts.
+- ETC statements and certificates typically show tax-inclusive amounts after any discounts are applied.

-• Under current rules, the standard rate is generally 10% (toll is not a reduced-rate 8% item).
+- Under current rules, the standard rate is generally 10% (tolls are not a reduced-rate 8% item).

-• Operator (NEXCO East / Central / West, Shutoko, Hanshin, Honshi)
+- Operator name (counterparty) — NEXCO East / Central / West, Shutoko, Hanshin, Honshi, etc.

 When JTR helps